 Below is a general checklist to help you plan for migration.
 Every migration is different, so you might want to add further items to the bottom if you have other considerations.

-Migration goals made (eg, to get merged businesses on same mail/business app platform)
+Migration goals made (eg, to get merged businesses on same mail platform)

-List of items to be migrated made (eg, mail, trash, contacts, calendars, delegations, tasks, metadata, source files with the same name as any existing files at the target)
+List of items to be migrated made (eg, mail, trash, contacts, notes, calendars, delegations, tasks, rules, shared mailboxes)

-Any existing Vault archives identified and destination chosen (eg, inbox or separate archive)
+Any existing mail archives identified and destination chosen (eg, inbox or separate archive)